 The heavens are telling the glory of God; and the firmament proclaims his handiwork.
 Day to day pours forth speech, and night to night declares knowledge.
 There is no speech, nor are there words; their voice is not heard; yet their voice goes out through all the earth, and their words to the end of the world.
 (Psalm 19:1-4b)

-blesses those who call upon Him, and how people can hear about Him.
+The Apostle Paul rhetorically asks questions as he provides answers when writing about how God blesses those who call upon Him and how people can hear about Him.

 For there is no distinction between Jew and Greek; the same Lord is Lord of all and bestows his riches upon all who call upon him.
 For, “every one who calls upon the name of the Lord will be saved.”